 Stammering is different from other early speech and language issues, because it can start at different stages in a child’s life.
 For some it starts gradually – it comes and goes and seems to be a part of the child’s natural attempts to use more and more words.
 For others, it can begin quite suddenly, sometimes almost overnight, and sometimes quite severely.

-Estimates suggest that 5% of children will stammer at some point, and approximately 1% continue to stammer into adulthood.
+The latest research suggest that 8% of children will stammer at some point, and approximately 1% continue to stammer into adulthood.
 Stammering is 3 to 4 times more common in boys than in girls, and while stammering is outwardly characterised by repetitions, prolongations and blocking of sounds, these core behaviours can be accompanied by feelings of isolation, frustration and embarrassment.

 Stammering crosses all races, cultures, religions and social groupings, conceals intellectual ability, affects educational choices and achievement, resulting in impaired communication skills, and in some cases can become a focus for teasing and bullying.
 Without appropriate support, in severe cases, it may play a significant part in a young person’s ability to achieve their potential and to make a full contribution to society as an adult.
 As a Charity we aim to stop this from happening.